1. Why do some companies ask a price for device and you ask a price per person for the live zoom tour?

 May each one, when have the possibility to travel abroad, be guided by Luke 14:28.

-(However even for the in-person tours, In case of any dire economic discomfort, let us know at the time of booking and we will evaluate each request.That is regardless of the privileges one has in the congregation)
+(However even for the in-person tours, in case of any dire economic discomfort, let us know at the time of booking and we will evaluate each single situation and request.. regardless of the privileges one has in the congregation)

 5. By offering these tours, do you not believe that you are using the brotherhood for commercial purposes?